MrJRuck/Learning/README.md

 # Learning
-Posting things I need help with here
+Posting things I need help with here.
+If you know how to fix any of these please help me out.